michaelfaulkner/xy-type-models/README.md

 # xy-type-models

-xy-type-models is an open-source Fortran-Python application that implements the event-chain and Metropolis Monte Carlo algorithms for the simulation of two-dimensional XY-type models in statistical physics.
+xy-type-models is an open-source Fortran-Python application that implements the event-chain and Metropolis Monte Carlo algorithms for the simulation of XY-type models in statistical physics.

-Event-chain and Metropolis simulation is available for the XY and harmonic XY (HXY) spin models.
-Metropolis simulation is available for the Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).
-Each model is defined on a two-dimensional square lattice.
+Event-chain and Metropolis simulation is available for the two-dimensional XY and harmonic XY (HXY) spin models.
+Both uniform- and Gaussian-noise versions of the Metropolis algorithm are provided.
+Uniform-noise Metropolis simulation is available for the two-dimensional Maggs lattice-field electrolyte model in the grand canonical ensemble (for particles).

-We provide uniform- and Gaussian-noise versions of the Metropolis algorithm for the XY and HXY models.
-The latter are labelled appropriately.
+Gaussian-noise Metropolis simulation is available for the three-dimensional XY model.
+Each model is defined on a square or cubic lattice.
+Unless otherwise stated, the two-dimensional XY model is assumed.

 We provide multivalued and elementary versions of the lattice-field electrolyte.
 In the former, the charge value at each lattice site can be any integer multiple of the elementary charge, q; in the latter, the charge values are zero or